Future global existence of homogeneous solutions to the Einstein-Boltzmann system with soft potentials: Introduction

 The standard model in cosmology is based on the Friedmann-Lema{\^i}tre-Robertson-Walker (FLRW) model of the Universe.
 These solutions were discovered soon after the theory of general relativity was established.
 However, it was not until relatively recently that the stability of these solutions was proven in the presence of a cosmological constant.
 It was first shown in the vacuum case and in the presence of an electromagnetic or Yang-Mills fields \cite{HF1, HF2}, and much more recently in the presence of a fluid \cite{RodSpeck, Speck} and a collisionless gas \cite{Ringstrom}.
 The case concerning a gas with collisions still remains open.

 Clearly the most common assumption in cosmology is to model the universe as a fluid with a linear equation of state, but there are situations where it is more appropriate to model the universe as a gas.
 In particular there are some indications that a kinetic picture might be a better description for cosmic large-scale structure formation \cite{Kozlikin}.

-Here we will consider the Boltzmann case and will prove the global existence and asymptotic behavior of solutions close to the FLRW model in the homogeneous setting, more specifically for Bianchi I spacetimes, in the presence of a gas with collisions which can be modeled by a broad range of soft potentials.
+In this paper, the universe will be modeled as a gas with collisions.
+In the present universe collisions seem to be rare, but they were very common in the early universe, for instance in the epoch of recombination, and have decreased as the universe expanded.
+Collisions will probably be vanishing towards the future, and this will be studied in a mathematically rigorous way by considering the Boltzmann equation.
+For more about the physical motivation, we refer to Chapter 6 of \cite{Huterer}, where the Boltzmann equation is used to understand baryogenesis, and to \cite{EB}, where the linear Einstein-Boltzmann equations are considered to describe the evolution of perturbations in the universe.
+In this paper, we will study small solutions to the Boltzmann equation, which are consistent with rare collisions in the present universe, in a spatially homogeneous setting, more specifically for Bianchi I spacetimes.

 Bianchi I spacetimes are of interest in their own right, since they are a generalization of the spatially flat FLRW model.
 In the vacuum case one can solve the Einstein equations with Bianchi I symmetry to obtain the so-called Kasner solutions which play an important role when considering the asymptotic behavior towards the direction of the initial singularity \cite{FRS}.
-But also when modeling the present universe, Bianchi I spacetimes are important and might solve discrepancies related to key cosmological parameters \cite{Akarsuetal}.
+Bianchi I spacetimes are also important when modeling the present universe and might solve discrepancies related to key cosmological parameters \cite{Akarsuetal}.